Duff Carbon Farming

 Sustainable Development Goals / Outcomes

-• More than one million tonnes of CO2-e emissions are being sequestered over 25 years using the sheer size of the property to advantage.
+- More than one million tons of CO2-e emissions are being sequestered over 25 years using the sheer size of the property to advantage